sunbird-specs/Telemetry/v3_event_details.md

         "env": String, // env of page
-        "timespent": Double, // Time taken per page "visits": Long // Number of times each page was visited }]
+        "timespent": Double, // Time taken per page "visits": Long // Number of times each page was visited }],
+    "extra": [{ // Optional.
+Additional summary data specific to mime type or app.
+For ex: wordsPerMin "id": "", // Required.
+Key for the extra data "value": "" // Required.
+Value for the extra data }]
   }
 }